Reviews

 Lenovo Legion 5i Review (2021 Model, AMD Ryzen 7 5800H, RTX 3060)

 Since its official release in 2020, the Lenovo Legion 5i has been doing quite well.
 Considering its release time (at the hub of the pandemic), this device has been in short supply.
-However, the pandemic is not the only reason why this device has been in short supply, it is also a high-power and attractive notebook.
+However, the pandemic is not the only reason why this device has been in short supply.
+It is also a high-power and attractive notebook.
 However, this year, the company updated the Lenovo Legion 5i with a new AMD Ryzen 5000 series CPU as well as an NVIDIA GPU.
 We also reviewed the Lenovo Legion 5 Pro that was released at the same time not long ago.

 The new Lenovo Legion 5i comes with the latest AMD Ryzen R7-5800H and Nvidia RTX3060 GPU.
 The display is a 165Hz 1080P resolution IPS matte screen with 16GB of RAM and 512GB SSD.